keu/docs/software_versioned_docs/version-0.26/pre-create-namespaces.md

 ## Using Pre-Created Namespaces

-Once you enable pre-created namespaces, the namespaces you specified appear as an option when configuring a new Deployment via the Astronomer UI.
+Once you enable pre-created namespaces, the namespaces you specified appear as an option when configuring a new Deployment via the Software UI.

 ![Kubernetes Namespace option in the UI](https://assets2.astronomer.io/main/docs/astronomer-ui/kubernetes-namespace.png)

-Alternatively, when you run `astro deployment create` command via the Astronomer CLI, you will be prompted to select one of the available namespaces for your new Deployment.
+Alternatively, when you run `astro deployment create` command via the Astronomer Software CLI, you will be prompted to select one of the available namespaces for your new Deployment.

 If no namespaces are available, you will receive an error when creating a new Deployment in both the UI and the CLI.
 To reuse a pre-created namespace, you need to first delete the Deployment using it.